The Young Adult Library Services Association (YALSA) offers six literary awards to honor the best books for teens each year.

 The Fault in Our Stars written by John Green and narrated by Kate Rudd, perfectly captures the mercurial characters of Hazel Grace and Augustus, teens whose chance meeting in a cancer support group, surprises them both as they embark on an emotional roller coaster of a journey.

 - The Michael L. Printz Award is an award for a book that exemplifies literary excellence in young adult literature.
 It is named for a Topeka, Kansas, school librarian who was a long-time active member of YALSA.
 The award is sponsored by Booklist.

 In Darkness by Nick Lake, published by Bloomsbury Books for Young Readers, is the recipient of the 2013 Michael L. Printz Award.

 Fifteen-year-old Shorty awakens beneath the ruins of a crumbled hospital in Haiti, where his weakening mind begins flashing back through his own violent history, the loss of his twin sister, and his mystical connection to Toussaint Louverture, the nineteenth-century revolutionary who helped liberate his country.

 - The YALSA Award for Excellence in Nonfiction honors the best nonfiction book published for young adults (ages 12-18).

-The 2012 winner is: The Notorious Benedict Arnold: A True Story of Adventure, Heroism, & Treachery written by Steve Sheinkin, published by Flash Point/Roaring Brook Press, an imprint of Macmillan Children’s Publishing Group.
+The 2013 award winner is Bomb: The Race to Build – and Steal- the World’s Most Dangerous Weapon, written by Steve Sheinkin and published by Flash Point/Roaring Brook Press, an imprint of Macmillan Children’s Publishing Group.